walra356/CamiFITS.jl/docs/src/index.md

 development.
 The user can create, read and extend .fits files as well as create, edit and delete user-defined metainformation.

-*Disclaimer 2025-01-08:* The author is currently writing the documentation.
-Many issues have been resolved, both with regard to FITS conformance and code test coverage.
-The package steadily converges to a stable form.

 ## Install

 The package is installed using the Julia package manager